marsk7/Retinotopy_mapping/README.md

 ### 🧭 Surface Definition and Prediction

 - **`freesurfer_test`**
-  A curated folder containing only atypical subjects identified from the NYU dataset.
+  A curated folder containing only atypical subjects identified from the NYU dataset, should mannuly add subject in it.

 - **Folder Duplication for Surface Manipulation**
   The `freesurfer_test` directory is duplicated into two working directories: